University of Patras: Academic profile

 The university consists of seven schools, thirty one departments with undergraduate study programs leading to a degree.

 Furthermore, the University of Patras offers postgraduate programs, as well as digital and open courses.

 Research

 In its 180 laboratories, research is conducted by students and teaching staff members.

 Apart from regular teaching and research activities, the laboratories are the focal points for the creation of national and international research consortia.
 The university participates in all major European research programmes.

 The management of research projects is carried out by the Research Committee and its administration unit.
 The financial management of research projects with external funding produces resources for the university, which are used for specific educational and developmental activities, as well as funding of researchers.
 In recent years, over 2700 research projects, financed both by the state and the European Union have been carried out.

+The University of Patras collaborated with the Libre Space Foundation to launch UPSat in 2017, the first satellite manufactured in Greece and the first satellite in history made entirely with open-source software and open-source hardware.
+It was a cubesat launched from the International Space Station that participated in the QB50 mission to study Earth's thermosphere.

 Academic evaluation

 An external evaluation of all academic departments in Greek universities was conducted by the Hellenic Quality Assurance and Accreditation Agency (HQA).

 In 2015 the external evaluation committee gave University of Patras a Positive evaluation.